Phoenix Domestic Violence Lawyer

 These descriptions of “domestic violence” are abbreviated and for informational purposes only.
 Some acts are obviously considered domestic violence.
 Other acts may require additional statutory proof (such as intent).
 It is advisable to consult with an order of protection lawyer prior to proceeding to a contested evidentiary hearing regarding an Order of Protection or other types of protective order.

-Contact our family law attorneys in Phoenix today for a free consultation.
+Contact our family law attorneys in Phoenix today to discuss your options.

-The Phoenix Orders of Protection Lawyers at Bishop Law Office, P.C. represent persons who desire to obtain a Court order as a result of domestic violence or harassment.
+The Phoenix Orders of Protection Lawyers at Bishop, Del Vecchio & Beeks Law Office, P.C. represent persons who desire to obtain a Court order as a result of domestic violence.

-Bishop Law Office, P.C. also defends persons who have had false or exaggerated claims made against them to defeat or “quash” such protective order, or in order to have such order modified where the orders are unreasonable.
+Bishop, Del Vecchio & Beeks Law Office, P.C. also defends persons who have had false or exaggerated claims made against them to defeat or “quash” an Order of Protection, or in order to have such order modified where the orders are unreasonable.
 Sometimes an Order of Protection includes the children, which can impact parenting time.